-Take a bus (aircon or non-aircon) from North Bus Terminal in Cebu (around 7 kilometers from Mactan Airport).
+Take a bus (aircon or non-aircon) from North Bus Terminal in Cebu (around 7 kilometers from Mactan Airports - International and Domestic).
 Any of the two popular bus companies, Ceres and Rough Riders, can take you to Maya Port in about 4 hours.
 Relax, because you would surely enjoy your ride, just as I did since the highway is just by the seaside.
 These buses run every 30 minutes and would usually make stops in various places and specially at their bus stations where you can take a few minutes of break to go to the washroom, buy something refreshing or just stretch your legs down.

 The aircon bus cost about PhP190 and lesser for the non-aircon one.
 The aircon bus has video shows (usually action movies) and some even have WiFI service.

 If time is very limited for you, you can hire a taxi that will bring you to Maya.
 Make sure you have some ideas of the fare and try to deal with the driver before taking off.
 The taxi/private care fare would be around PhP2500 from Cebu, Mactan-Cebu International Airport or hotel to Maya on one way basis.
 Getting to Maya taking taxi or private car could take 3 hours or less.